Centre for MACH - MultidisciplinAry ResearCh in Health Science

 • Online Internship conducted by the WHO Collaborating Centre on Training in Infectious Disease Management in Countries (in collaboration with the Public Health Consulting Group): simulations of country visits and role-playing sessions.

-The Internship will take place from Monday 27th to Thursday 30th March 2023.
+The Internship will take place from Thursday 4th to Friday 12th April 2024.

-• 1-month on-site internship in low- and middle–income settings, in collaboration with different agencies such as Fondazione Ivo de Carneri (Pemba, Tanzania), MSC rural missions (eSwatini and Guatemala), and Dopasi Foundation (Pakistan).
+• 1-month on-site internship in low- and middle–income settings, in collaboration with different agencies such as Fondazione Ivo de Carneri (Pemba, Tanzania), MSC rural missions (eSwatini and Guatemala), Fondazione Corti (Uganda) and Dopasi Foundation (Pakistan).

 Assessments